BioMedLab-HM/biomed-iot/README.md

 ```
 su -
 ```
-Create a new user if you have not already done so with the command below (choose your own name for <your-username>) and follow the instructions (entries for "Full name", "Room number" etc. are not necessary):
+Create a new user if you have not already done so with the command below (choose your own name for <your-username>) and follow the instructions (entries for 'Full name', 'Room number' etc. are not necessary):
 ```
 adduser <your-username>
 ```